 Like a lot of other people, I have memories of tripping and stepping on ugly, gooey black walnuts in the yard when I was growing up.
 They were a serious pain when I had to mow the lawn, and I thought they were weird, not food--no way they could actually be related to regular nuts that we eat, right?

 As I worked my way through the culinary industry, black walnuts took on a new identity as a treasured, expensive product that was near impossible to source.
 When I was opening up my first restaurant, I looked at buying them from an exclusive purveyor, and, did a double take when I saw the price tag: over 40$ a lb.
 Read that again.

-Once the nuts are drained, set them out in a container to dry in a cool place with ventilation–a porch or garage is fine, as is outside if you don’t have too many squirrels.
+Once the nuts are drained, the need to be cured/dried.
+Put the nuts in a container to dry in a cool place with ventilation--a porch or garage is fine, as is outside if you don't have too many squirrels.
 Do not leave the nuts in water for longer than it takes to wash them, or water will get into them, and they can mold during the curing process.

 Avoiding moldy nuts